Update 14/02/2020: I added links to the articles I wrote for Cybersecurity Awareness month 2019.

 3. Configure 2FA for your online accounts when possible, even if only SMS based 2FA is available.
 2FA is always better than no 2FA.
 Configure a fallback (2FA backup codes or other recovery mechanism) for when the code cannot be received or generated.

 4. Backup AND test your backups by restoring them.
 Make sure you have at least 2 backups at geographically different locations and consider encrypting them (anti-theft, privacy).
 Be careful with auto-sync as it might propagate deletion or encryption (ransomware).
+You can find more info here.

 5. Never click links in mails, chat, or SMS.
 Instead browse to the site directly by typing the legitimate URL.
 Don’t open attachments in mails from unknown senders.
 Even if the sender is known verify with them it the communication is legit.
+More info about phishing and ransomware prevention, detection and what to do when you become victim can be found here and here.

 7. Uninstall software you don’t need, it limits your attack surface.